sinch/android-contact-chooser/README.md

 In this tutorial, I will walk you through using the Android Contact Picker to let your users choose a phone number from their contact book.
 Upon finishing this tutorial, you can follow our [Android calling tutorial](https://www.sinch.com/tutorials/app-to-phone-calling-android/) to make a call with Sinch.

-If you get stuck at any point, you can check out the finished source code on our [Github](http://www.github.com/sinch/android-contact-chooser).
+If you get stuck at any point, you can check out the finished source code on our [GitHub](http://www.github.com/sinch/android-contact-chooser).

 ##Setup
-If you haven't already, sign up for a Sinch account here: [sinch.com/signup](https://www.sinch.com/dashboard/#/signup).
-Create a new app, and take note of the key and secret.
+If you haven't already, [sign up for a Sinch account](https://www.sinch.com/dashboard/#/signup).
+Create a new app and take note of the key and secret.

-##User Interface
+##User interface
-The user interface is as simple as can be, just a button!
+The user interface is as simple as can be—just a button!

     <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"
         xmlns:tools="http://schemas.android.com/tools"